LNFWebsite/Streamly/README.md

 ## What makes Streamly different?

-Streamly is the first ever YouTube video player that prides itself in not using a single API key!
+Streamly is the first ever online YouTube video queue that prides itself in not using a single API key!
 This essentially means that Streamly runs entirely in your browser and only accesses what is publicly available to anyone on the internet.

 ## Why does that matter?

+This matters greatly for reliability.
+Streamly incurs no operational cost here on Github, and requires nothing from YouTube or the original developer of it (me).

+You, as either a user or a developer, may easily copy all of the Streamly files into your own server/repository and use Streamly out-of-the-box.

+Note: You may even use Streamly just stored on your computer, but likely YouTube will give you an error stating that the video creator did not allow the video to play on this site.
+The same will occur if you try to open a YouTube embed on your computer, as they don't recognize the `file://` site location as a valid website.

-In the cases of other YouTube player projects that use a company key to access YouTube content, the product has been proven to be short-lived in that it is hard to upkeep with changing standards in the often-complicated world of specifications given by YouTube for doing simple tasks.
+Additionally, in the cases of other YouTube player projects that use a company key to access YouTube content, the product has been proven to be short-lived in that it is hard to upkeep with changing standards in the often-complicated world of specifications given by YouTube for doing simple tasks.

 I have found it long overdue to find a project that, unlike a service, does not store any information of its own nor unnecessarily requires private parties to collect data from.